stg-tud/MUBench/data/README.md

 Available datasets are declared in the [datasets.yml](datasets.yml) file.
 You may also add your own datasets to this file, by listing the [individual dataset entities](#individual-entities) you want to include.

-Example: `$> ./mubench run ex2 DemoDetector --datasets TSE17-ExPrecision`
+Example: `mubench> pipeline run ex2 DemoDetector --datasets TSE17-ExPrecision`

 ### Individual Entities